-We’ve also seen online learning become increasingly popular in recent years, as technology has improved enough to ensure that it too can become a social experience for staff.
+We’ve also seen online learning become increasingly popular in recent years, as technology has improved enough to ensure that it too can become a social experience for staff and students alike.

-Integrating online learning with your intranet and portal can assist in furthering an employees training, providing supplementary resources to help employees gain a deeper perspective in the form of video content, social posts, Q&As, related documents, case studies, as well as details of the best colleagues to contact.
+Integrating online learning with your intranet and portal can assist in furthering training, providing supplementary resources to help employees gain a deeper perspective in the form of video content, social posts, Q&As, related documents, case studies, as well as details of the best colleagues or people to contact.